morpho-org/morpho-seatbelt/README.md

 ## Overview

-Morpho Seatbelt provides a framework for testing governance transactions to update Morpho Compound, Morpho AAVE V2, or Morpho AAVE V3.
+Morpho Seatbelt provides a framework for testing governance transactions to update Morpho Optimizers.
 Morpho utilizes the [Zodiac](https://github.com/gnosis/zodiac) collection of tools to enforce transaction delays and restrict certain functions to addresses with an appropriate role.
 Some key utilities included are reading gnosis safe transactions from a json, reading key internal state variables of contracts without external getters, and minimal interfaces to limit dependencies.

 ---